 Community Engagement Elective Classification

-Please Note: The request for applications for the 2015 Elective Community Engagement Classification and Re-Classification closed on June 30, 2013.
-Applications are due April 15, 2014.
+Please Note: The deadline for submitting for applications for the 2015 Elective Community Engagement Classification and Re-Classification closed on April 15, 2014

 The classification for Community Engagement is an elective classification, meaning that it is based on voluntary participation by institutions.
 The elective classification involves data collection and documentation of important aspects of institutional mission, identity and commitments, and requires substantial effort invested by participating institutions.
 It is an institutional classification; it is not for systems of multiple campuses or for part of an individual campus.

 The classification is not an award.
 It is an evidence-based documentation of institutional practice to be used in a process of self-assessment and quality improvement.
 The documentation is reviewed to determine whether the institution qualifies for recognition as a community engaged institution.

 The Community Engagement Classification takes place on a five-year cycle.
 The last time institutions received the classification was in 2010.
 2015 is the next opportunity for classification.
 Because the classification requires gathering and providing evidence of community engagement by a campus through an application, the process begins two years prior to the classification date.
 For example, for the 2020 classification cycle (classified campuses announced in January of 2020) the applications will be available in the spring of 2018.

 Community engagement describes collaboration between institutions of higher education and their larger communities (local, regional/state, national, global) for the mutually beneficial exchange of knowledge and resources in a context of partnership and reciprocity.

 The purpose of community engagement is the partnership of college and university knowledge and resources with those of the public and private sectors to enrich scholarship, research, and creative activity; enhance curriculum, teaching and learning; prepare educated, engaged citizens; strengthen democratic values and civic responsibility; address critical societal issues; and contribute to the public good.